hemanthbd/Morse-Diffusion/README.md

 * Longer Pause Blink enters .(Dah)

-* Up remove the previous Dit/Dah
+* Head Up remove the previous Dit/Dah

-* Down (Short) enters the respective letter after completing the Morse Sequence for each letter
+* Head Down (Short) enters the respective letter after completing the Morse Sequence for each letter

-* Down (Long) enters Space ('\') between words (There will be a countdown from 40 till 'Space Entered!')
+* Head Down (Long) enters Space ('\') between words (There will be a countdown from 40 till 'Space Entered!')

 * Make sure to do .-.-.- (Dot) after you completed the prompt, which will close the webcam window and trigger the prompt to the Keras Stable Diffusion API.
 ```